 Components of Reciprocating Pumps:

-e) Suction and delivery values: These values are introduced at the suction end and supply end, respectively; these values are non-return values.
+5. Suction and delivery values: These values are introduced at the suction end and supply end respectively, these values are non-return values.

 Working of Reciprocating Pump:

-The reciprocating pump is very simple to function and works like an I.C engine.
+The reciprocating pump is very simple to function and works like I.C engine.

-Then comes the compression part which is able to present the required pressure energy for the fluid.
+2. Then comes the compression pressure which is required pressure energy for the fluid.

-In this part, the piston has to do numerous work in order that the liquid could be compressed correctly and its pressure could be raised to the specified degree.
+3. In this part, the piston has to do various work in order that the liquid could be compressed correctly and its pressure could be raised to the specified degree.

-In single-acting type, it sucks from one side and moves only to that side, but in the dual reciprocating pump, in which each stroke has the function of simultaneous suction and discharge.
+In single-acting type, it sucks from one side and moves only to other side, but in the dual reciprocating pump, each stroke has the function of simultaneous suction and discharge.

-Note: The alternating pump is a positive displacement pump which implies that the fluid can only transfer in a single direction, never transfer backwards.
+- The alternating pump is a positive displacement pump which implies that the fluid can transfer in a single direction, never transfer backward.

 Reciprocating Pump Diagram:

 - The reciprocating pump gives a high suction lift.